AdaCore/gnatstudio/docs/users_guide/editing.rst

 manually check that the comment for the entity still applies.

-GPS handles primitive operations by also renaming the operations it overrides or that overrides it, so any dispatching call to that operation is also renamed, allowing the application to continue to work properly.
+GPS handles primitive operations by also renaming the operations it overrides or that override it, so any dispatching call to that operation is also renamed, allowing the application to continue to work properly.
 If you are renaming a parameter to a subprogram, GPS also renames parameters with the same name in overriding or overridden subprograms.